nkte8/skyshare/README.md

 ![](./public/materials/longlogo.svg)

-[Bluesky Link-𝕏 (BskyLinX)](https://bskylinx.com/) is web application that BlueSky user saves their time of boring SNS X.com(Twitter).
+[Skyshare](https://skyshare.uk/) is web application that BlueSky user saves their time of boring SNS X.com(Twitter).

 ## How works

-BskyLinX post your post to Bluesky with AT Protocol.
+Skyshare post your post to Bluesky with AT Protocol.
-for twitter, because of X taxes, BskyLinX present Post Link: [Like that](https://twitter.com/intent/tweet?text=This&nbsp;is&nbsp;tweet&nbsp;sample.&url=https://bskylinx.com/posts/nlla.bsky.social_3kk7qzpffl22n/), can only with media by OGP image.
+for twitter, because of X taxes, Skyshare present Post Link: [Like that](https://twitter.com/intent/tweet?text=This&nbsp;is&nbsp;tweet&nbsp;sample.&url=https://skyshare.uk/posts/nlla.bsky.social_3kk7qzpffl22n/), can only with media by OGP image.

 ## AT Protocol

-Because of [bluesky official typescript client]() seems not available works on React, BskyLinX uses REST API directry by fetch API.
+Because of bluesky official typescript client seems not available works on React, Skyshare uses REST API directry by fetch API.

 ## Build